material-components/material-components-web/packages/mdc-textfield/bottom-line/README.md

 Method Signature | Description
 --- | ---
-addClassToBottomLine(className: string) => void | Adds a class to the bottom line element removeClassFromBottomLine(className: string) => void | Removes a class from the bottom line element setBottomLineAttr(attr: string, value: string) => void | Sets an attribute with a given value on the bottom line element registerTransitionEndHandler(handler: EventListener) => void | Registers an event listener on the bottom line element for a "transitionend" event deregisterTransitionEndHandler(handler: EventListener) => void | Deregisters an event listener on the bottom line element for a "transitionend" event notifyOpacityTransitionEnd() => void | Emits a custom event "MDCTextFieldBottomLine:opacity-transition-end" denoting the end of an opacity animation |
+addClass(className: string) => void | Adds a class to the root element removeClass(className: string) => void | Removes a class from the root element setAttr(attr: string, value: string) => void | Sets an attribute with a given value on the root element registerEventHandler(evtType: string, handler: EventListener) => void | Registers an event listener on the root element for a given event deregisterTransitionEndHandler(handler: EventListener) => void | Deregisters an event listener on the root element for a given event notifyOpacityTransitionEnd() => void | Emits a custom event "MDCTextFieldBottomLine:opacity-transition-end" denoting the end of an opacity animation |

 #### The full foundation API